cs1302uga/cs1302-ce02/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you have setup your local machine following the instructions linked to on eLC and the syllabus.
+These instructions assume that you have setup your local machine following the instructions linked to on eLC and the syllabus or are logged into the nike server.

 1. Launch your terminal emulator and create the following directory hierarchy: 'exercise2/src/cs1302/example' What single command can be used to create this directory structure?